ksherman/kds-site-gatsby/src/posts/2009-04-10-track-and-field.md

 Also first time shooting Track and Field.
 So many things to shoot in a limited time frame.
 Tried some different things too.
 Some turned out really well.
 Took about 750 images, I just kept clicking away.
 Would love to do it again.

 About my lost data sage, I have pretty much recovered everything.
 All my drives are now safe in a 5-bay eSATA enclosure.
-I&#8217;m only using three of the bays, gives me room to grow up in.
+I'm only using three of the bays, gives me room to grow up in.
 There is about 3TB total in the enclosure.
 I also rearranged my office a bit, cleaned it up and organized it all.
 Makes me feel a lot better spending so much time here these days.
 It somehow feels like a brighter room now.

 Thanks again,
-&#8211; KS
+– KS